Arleen Sorkin

-Arleen Sorkin (born October 14, 1955) is a retired American actress, screenwriter, presenter and comedian.
-Sorkin is known for portraying Calliope Jones on the NBC daytime serial Days of Our Lives and for inspiring and voicing the DC Comics villain Harley Quinn, created by her college friend Paul Dini, in Batman: The Animated Series and the many animated series and video games that followed it.
+Arleen Frances Sorkin (October 14, 1955 – August 24, 2023) was an American actress, screenwriter, television presenter and comedian.
+Sorkin is known for portraying Calliope Jones on the NBC daytime serial Days of Our Lives and for serving as the inspiration and voice for DC Comics character Harley Quinn, co-created by her friend Paul Dini on Batman: The Animated Series.

-Early life, family and education
+Early life and education

-Sorkin was born in Washington, D.C.
+Arleen Frances Sorkin was born on October 14, 1955 in Washington, D.C. to Irving and Joyce Sorkin.
+Her father was a dentist who was a producer on the 2004 film Something the Lord Made.
+Sorkin had two brothers, Arthur and Robert.
 Her family is Jewish.

 Career

 Sorkin began her career in cabaret in the late 1970s and early 1980s as a member of the comedy group The High-Heeled Women, alongside Mary Fulham, Tracey Berg, and Cassandra Danz.

 One of her more prominent roles was the wacky but lovable Calliope Jones, as seen on Days of Our Lives.
 She played this part from 1984 to 1990 and made return visits in 1992 and 2001.
 She reprised her role on the soap for the fourth time on February 24, 2006.
 She returned to Days for a limited run beginning on May 5, 2010.

 From 1987 to 1989, Sorkin played Geneva, a sexy maid to yuppie couple Richard and Linda Phillips, on the Fox dramedy series Duet.
 She would reprise this role on one episode of Open House, the sequel series to Duet.

 She was the original female co-host on America's Funniest People in 1990.
 In 1992, Sorkin was dismissed from America's Funniest People by producer Vin Di Bona.
 In response, Sorkin filed a lawsuit against Di Bona, claiming she was dismissed from the show due to her race, after ABC Chairman Dan Burke had suggested to Di Bona that Sorkin be replaced by an African-American or a person of another ethnic minority.
 Sorkin sought $450,000 for lost earnings, and an additional unspecified amount for harm to her professional reputation and emotional injury.
 She additionally claimed that after she denounced the move as being racially motivated, Di Bona changed plans and hired new cohost Tawny Kitaen, who was also white.